-- Motor Vehicle Any self-propelled conveyance, including motorcycles. - · Parked Vehicle Any vehicle, occupied or unoccupied, utilizing a parking space, or illegally parked on the roadway. - No Parking Zone A space or location not designated for parking. - Faculty/Staff Any person employed by the University of North Alabama as defined by Human Resources who is working full-time, part-time, or on a contractual basis (graduate assistants and student workers do not qualify for faculty and staff parking privileges). - Resident Student Any student residing on campus and presently enrolled at the University of North Alabama for one or more credit-bearing, academic courses. - Commuter Student Any student residing off campus and presently enrolled at the University of North Alabama for one or more credit-bearing, academic course. - Freshman Commuter Any student classified as a freshman by the University Registrar's Office that commutes to campus. - Visitor Any person not enrolled at the University who is visiting or attending to business. - University Property All property owned by the University of North Alabama or properties used for the purposes of university parking by contract/agreement.
-UNA Police reserve the right to cite for unauthorized parking at off campus locations at the request of the property owner.
-Anyone who parks a vehicle on university property must have a parking decal properly displayed. - No Parking Permit Displayed The vehicle that is parked on campus does not properly display a parking decal for the current school year. - Improper Parking The following violations are enforced 24 hours each day.
-Vehicles found in violation of the following infractions are subject to being booted or towed at the owner's expense: Parking on sidewalks, grass, and vellow curbs; - in a crosswalk or loading zone; double parking; blocking handicap access ramps, dumpsters, and reserved spaces is prohibited.
+- Motor Vehicle Any self-propelled conveyance, including motorcycles. - Parked Vehicle Any vehicle, occupied or unoccupied, utilizing a parking space, or illegally parked on the roadway. - No Parking Zone A space or location not designated for parking. - Faculty/Staff Any person employed by the University of North Alabama as defined by Human Resources who is working full-time, part-time, or on a contractual basis (graduate assistants and student workers do not qualify for faculty and staff parking privileges). - Resident Student Any student residing on campus and presently enrolled at the University of North Alabama for one or more credit-bearing, academic courses. - Commuter Student Any student residing off campus and presently enrolled at the University of North Alabama for one or more credit-bearing, academic course. - Freshman Commuter (UNA Transit) Any student classified as a freshman by the University Registrar's Office that commutes to campus. - Visitor Any person not enrolled at the University who is visiting or attending to business. - University Property All property owned by the University of North Alabama or properties used for the purposes of university parking by contract/agreement.
+UNA Transportation Services reserves the right to cite for unauthorized parking at off campus locations at the request of the property owner.
+Anyone who parks a vehicle on university property must have a parking permit properly displayed. - No Parking Permit Displayed The vehicle that is parked on campus does not properly display a parking permit for the current school year. - Improper Parking The following violations are enforced 24 hours each day.
+Vehicles found in violation of the following infractions are subject to being booted or towed at the owner's expense: Parking on sidewalks, grass, and yellow curbs; in a crosswalk or loading zone; double parking; blocking handicap access ramps, dumpsters, and reserved spaces is prohibited.
 Double parking is defined as illegal parking that consists of a vehicle parked with its tire or tires crossing into another designated parking space.
-Also defined as the parking of a vehicle in a non-designated area, to the side, or behind another parked vehicle, and blocking another vehicle. - Obstructing Traffic Flow Vehicle is parked in a manner that creates a traffic hazard or obstructs vehicle or pedestrian traffic flow. - Parking in Handicap Zone A vehicle is parked in a space that is designated by signs, lines, or other method as to reserve a space for persons with special needs. - Improper Decal Display A citation for improper display will be issued for decals not permanently affixed to the inside of the front windshield at the passenger side lower corner using the decals' self-adhesive.
-Decals must be visible at all times and should not be secured by tape or other methods.
-Parking decals not permanently affixed and/or placed on

-- dashboards or other locations other than the passenger side lower front windshield will be cited for improper display.
-Temporary permits must be displayed on the rearview mirror.
-Motorcycle decals should be attached near the rear license tag, in an area that is plainly visible. - Boot Immobilizer The boot immobilizer is a device that may be applied to vehicles found in violation of University Parking Rules and Regulations.
-The boot immobilizer will be removed once the owner of the vehicle is identified, outstanding parking citations are paid, and the owner purchases a parking decal.
+Also defined as the parking of a vehicle in a non- designated area, to the side, or behind another parked vehicle, and blocking another vehicle. - Obstructing Traffic Flow Vehicle is parked in a manner that creates a traffic hazard or obstructs vehicle or pedestrian traffic flow. - Parking in Handicap Zone A vehicle is parked in a space that is designated by signs, lines, or other method as to reserve a space for persons with special needs. - Improper Permit Display A citation for improper display will be issued for permits not hanging properly from rearview mirror or for permits that display obscured or hidden permit information.
+Permits must be clearly legible and visible at all times when the vehicle is parked on campus.
+Any temporary permits issued should be hanging from the rearview mirror or placed on the dashboard so that all information is visible. - Boot Immobilizer The boot immobilizer is a device that may be applied to vehicles found in violation of University Parking Rules and Regulations.
+The boot immobilizer will be removed once the owner of the vehicle is identified, outstanding parking citations are paid, and the owner purchases a parking permit.
 (Unauthorized removal or tampering of the boot immobilizer will result criminal prosecution.) - Reserved Parking Zone These parking spaces are located in the visitors lot or may be designated by traffic cones, barricades, marked with regulatory signs, or have personnel assigned to secure the area.
 Unauthorized vehicles parked in reserved parking zones may be towed from University property at the owner's expense.

-Campus Sights & Sounds
+Campus Sights and Sounds